arras-energy/gridlabd-old/docs/Module/Influxdb/Recorder.md

 The `fields` property specifies one or more properties that will be collected as fields in the target InfluxDB table.
 To provide compatibility with `tape.recorder` and `mysql.recorder`, the property `property` is an alias for `fields`.

+Fields can be specified using the syntax `<object-name>:<property-name>`.
+In this case the recorder parent need not be specified.

 ### `measurement`

 ~~~